mikeysklar/bubby/README.md

 ![Screenshot](pics/doug.jpeg)

 I made five variations of bubby.
-I call the series "doug" after Douglas Engelbart who helped popularize chording nearly 60 years ago.
-The first one I wired up with a protoboard and buttons actually turned out the most functional.
-I went back to that design in the end.
-The other versions I tried going to had irritatingly small SMT buttons that were uncomfortable and would come off from pressing too hard.
-Larger keys and PCBs like the stick and ring designs which use Kailh low profile Choc keys were too bulky and woudl rattle.
+I call the series "doug" after Douglas Engelbart who popularized chording nearly 60 years ago.
+The first one I wired up with a protoboard actually turned out the most functional.
+I went back to that layout in the end.
+The other versions I tried going to had irritatingly small SMT buttons that were uncomfortable and would lift off the PCB from pressing too hard.
+Larger keys and PCBs like the stick and ring designs which use Kailh low profile Choc keys were too bulky and made a slight rattle.
 Sturdy and compact won out.

+Lessons Learned
+===

+* Memorizing Chords - Use muscle memory.
+Practice the patterns for single, double, triple and four digit combos.
+Then learn the lesser used keys with the thumb modifier.
+The more fingers that are pressing the less frequently the letter is typically used.
+Do not try to memorize with mnemonics, imagery or other memory tricks.
+I wasted a lot of time making elaborate charts and descriptions that were unnecessary.

+* Comfort - All enclosure edges need to rounded.
+One straight edge becomes very uncomfortable to hold and in the pocket.

+* Gloves - An unexpected, but welcome finding was that I can typing with gloves using real buttons was quite natural.

+* Power Switch - I ended up putting it right below the Feathers USB-C port on the bottom of the PCB.
+It is accesible and can be flicked on and off with one hand.
+It is not ideal in that the board needs to be spun around to flick the switch.
+I ran out of convenient locations so went with easy to place.

+* Button Click Noise - I wanted silent buttons.
+The blue right angle ones I use produce a slight click noise.
+Experimenting with Red Kailh buttons were silent when pressed, but had too many other issues for a pocket form factor.

+* BLE / WiFi - I'm using a board that works well with WiFi and is just now getting BLE HID support (not fully there with CircuitPython 9.2.x).
+My preference has been to not use any wireless.
+A stand alone device that does not require pairing has been a pleasure.
+I do plug it into USB-C to read my notes, charge the battery and practice on monkeytype.
+A Feather RP2040 works well  here with pin changes and display commented out.